ixrock/XTranslate/README.md

 Features:
 -----------
-1) There are many ways of getting translation from texts the page:
+1) Many ways to get translation from texts within web page:
 - double-click on the word

-select text and get immediate translation after one of the following actions:
+select text and get translation right after one of the following actions:
-- press hotkey defined in extension settings (**alt+x** by default)
+- press hotkey defined in extension settings (**alt+shift+x** by default)
 - click on the translate icon appeared near selected text
-- just release mouse left button (turned off by default)
+- release mouse button after selecting a text (this option is turned off by default)
-- write text in input fields, mouse over it and press hotkey
+- write text in the input fields, mouse-over it and press hotkey

-You can get even some information from images by putting mouse cursor over the image element and press hotkey (title or alt attributes will be used, if applicable).
+You can get even some translation from images by mouse overing the image element and press hotkey (title or alt attributes will be used when applicable).
-Even more, with this feature is possible to get auto-selection of text from element under mouse cursor.
+Even more, with this feature it is possible to get auto-translation by block of text at the page just by pressing the hotkey when mouse over it!
-Just move the pointer to element on the page and press hotkey!

 Translations in **PDF files** are also supported, but it works only from context menu due technical restrictions of how chrome renders pdf-files.
 Select a text in opened file (be sure it's not an image file inside pdf content),
-then do mouse right click on selection and choose an item to get translation with specific translation vendor.
+then click mouse right button on selection and choose an to translate text from context menu.

 2) Listen text-to-speech for all supported translation vendors

-3) Create your unique design (theme) for the popup with translation
+3) Create your unique design (theme) for the popup with translation results

-4) Customize ways of getting translation and other options in the settings
+4) Customize ways of getting translation and other options in app's settings

-5) Insert any text in the extension's drop-down window and get translation of sentences or words with dictionary support
+5) Insert any text in the app's "translate" tab (**alt+x** by default) and get translation of sentences or words with dictionary support

-6) Save your favorite language directions with specific vendor as bookmarks for quick access
+6) Save your favorite directions with preferred translation services as bookmarks for quick access

 7) History of translations